About and FAQs

 You are welcome to use any photo from the site so long as you credit us.

-UNLESS you have been granted exclusive rights and ownership of the photographs then you can do whatever you want, so long as it does not discredit or taint the reputation of Eating Exeter, Dining Devon.
+UNLESS you have been granted exclusive rights and ownership of the photographs then you can do whatever you want, so long as it does not discredit or taint the reputation of Dining Devon.